opentok/opentok-android-sdk-samples/README.md

 Note that the HelloWorldActivity class implements the Publisher.PublisherListener interface.

 (The Publisher class extends the PublisherKit class.
-The PublisherKit class is a base class for for streaming video to an OpenTok session.
+The PublisherKit class is a base class for streaming video to an OpenTok session.
 The Publisher class extends it, adding a default user interface and video renderer, and capturing video from the Android device's camera.
 For more information on the PublisherKit class, see "Using a custom video capturer" and "Using a custom video renderer" below.)